pakinsa/DevOps_Project/06.Client_Server/Readme.md

+#### Show Database

-# Confirm successful remote Mysql_server DB, by running some mysql queries
+To Confirm successful remote connection from client to Mysql_server DB, by running some mysql queries

-Howver, show Database from mysql_server is successful not mysql_client
+However, show Database below from mysql_server is successful not from mysql_client

 ![Alt_text](img/11.showdatabases.png)